clsync/clsync/README.md

 4 - Installing
 --------------

-Debian/ubuntu-users can try to install it directly with apt-get:
+**Linux Distributions**
+Some distributions already have clsync supported in the main repo:

+*Debian/ubuntu:*

     apt-get install clsync

+An optional clsync socket monitoring and control library is available in the *libclsync0* package and its devel files are in the *libclsync-dev*

+*Gentoo:*

+    emerge clsync

+You may customize *all* clsync features via a multitude of USE flags.

+*Alt Linux:*

+    apt-get install clsync

+An optional clsync socket monitoring and control library is available in the *libclsync* package and its devel files are in the *libclsync-devel*.
+Examples are located in the *clsync-examples* package and doxygen API documentation is in *clsync-apidocs*.

+**From the Source Code**
 If it's required to install clsync from the source, first of all, you should install dependencies to compile it.
-On debian-like systems you should execute something like:
+Names may vary in various distributions, but you'll get the idea:

+Only the following packages are mandatory:
-    apt-get install libglib2.0-dev autoreconf gcc
+    glib2-devel autoreconf gcc

+Dependencies for optional features:
+* libcap-devel — capabilities support for privilege separation
+* libcgroup-devel — cgroups support for privilege separation
+* libmhash-devel — use mhash for faster Adler-32 implementation
+  (used only in cluster and kqueue code)
+* doxygen — to build API documentation
+* graphviz — to build API documentation

 Next step is generating Makefile.
-To do that usually it's enought to execute:
+To do that usually it's enough to execute:

     autoreconf -i && ./configure

+You may be interested in various configuration options, so see for
+details:
+    ./configure --help

 Next step is compiling.
 To compile usually it's enough to execute:

-    make
+    make -j$(nproc)

 Next step is installing.
 To install usually it's enough to execute: